Epic Progress Tracking

 Epic Progress Tracking monitors the advancement of Jira epics by measuring the proportion of child issues completed, story points delivered, and time elapsed against planned timelines.
 It provides feature-level visibility into delivery progress.

-Why epic progress tracking matters for Jira users
+Why Epic Progress Tracking matters for Jira users

 Epics represent the feature-level commitments that matter most to stakeholders and customers.
 Without progress tracking, teams cannot provide reliable delivery forecasts, and stakeholders are left guessing about when features will be ready.